 - 1. Making whole any funded programs that have received a partial award; - 2.
-Approving awards, in rank order, for eligible applicants who received passing scores, but who did not rank high enough to receive the initial funding; and

-3. Allocating additional funds proportionately, based upon student FTE, among already awarded programs.

-Such plan will be subject to review and approval by the Office of the State Comptroller.
+Approving awards, in rank order, for eligible applicants who received passing scores, but who did not rank high enough to receive the initial funding; and - Allocating additional funds proportionally among already awarded programs, based on their total award amount.
+Such a plan will be subject to review and approval by the Office of the State Comptroller.

 If there is a reduction in funding for HEOP, the fiscal reduction will be made across the board on all funded programs, based upon the proportion of FTEs of each institution as part of the total HEOP FTE state-wide.